Canardoux/taudio-doc/tau/guides/guides_live_streams.md

 - **bufferSize:** is a not very interesting parameter and is for expert only.
 With this parameter you can specify the size of the internal buffers used by flutter Sound.
 I sugggest that you do not play with this parameter and keep its default value which is actually 8192.
 (This default value is probably too high, and I will try to downgrade it in the future),

+- **enableNoiseSuppression:** is a boolean that you can set if you want to enable the _noise suppression_ feature

+- **enableEchoCancellation:** is a boolean that you can set if you want to enable the _echo cancellation_ feature

 - **enableVoiceProcessing:** I cannot say anything about this parameter because I don't know what it is for.

+{: .note}
+_enableNoiseSuppression_ and _enableEchoCancellation_ are actually only implemented on Android

-{: .important}
+{: .note}
-It is really important that you specify correctly the Codec parameter, the sampleRate, the numChannels parameter and your stream.
+It is really important that you specify correctly the _Codec_ parameter, the _sampleRate_, the _numChannels_ parameter and your stream.
 If you don't, you will get bad results.

 ### Listen to your Stream